 Build the Lettuce Wraps

-Place a lettuce cup on a clean work surface (or layer two leaves for extra crunch and structural support).
+Place a lettuce cup on a clean work surface (or layer two cups for extra crunch and structural support).

 Fill with a few spoonfuls of turkey mixture and top with slaw mix.

 Combine Asian sesame dressing and green portions of green onions in a mixing bowl.

 Plate dish as pictured on front of card, serving sesame dipping sauce on the side to drizzle on wraps.
 Bon appétit!